CANINES FOR THERAPY

 A team must be reevaluated within 90 days of the expiration date listed on their identification.

 The dog must be at least 1 year of age and have lived in the handler's home for at least 6 months prior to participation.

-Dogs must have strong and reliable basic obedience skills (sit, down, stay, recall and walking on a loose leash) and have completed an AKC Canine Good Citizens class within 2 years of the class start date.
+Dogs must have strong and reliable basic obedience skills (sit, down, stay, recall and walking on a loose leash) and have successfully passed an AKC Canine Good Citizens test within 2 years of the class start date.

 Dogs that are incontinent and unable to hold their bladder or bowels are not allowed.

 Neck buckle collars, cloth martingale collars or head harnesses (i.e. Halti, Gentle Leader, Snoot Loop) are the only acceptable equipment allowed.
 A 6-foot leash is mandatory; no retractable leads.

 The first night of class, handler must provide their completed registration form and a copy of the animal’s vaccination record.
 All dogs must have rabies, DHPP and Bordetella vaccinations or titers.
 The Canine Influenza vaccine is also highly recommended.
 Dogs without proof of vaccinations or titers will not be able to participate.

 The person handling the animal must be at least 10 years old.
 Handlers younger than 17 must be accompanied by a participating parent.